yochannah/carpentries.org/pages/core-team-projects.md

 ## Community Development Team

+<br>Team Lead: Serah Rono
-<br>Angelique Trusler · Kelly Barnes · Omar Khan · Serah Rono · Toby Hodges
+<br>Team Members: Angelique Trusler · Kelly Barnes · Omar Khan · Toby Hodges

 Led by Serah Njambi Rono, the Community Development Team works to develop and maintain an open and welcoming community culture by developing, testing and implementing various communication strategies, supporting our various committees and task forces, and by introducing and running various initiatives that result in increased pathways for collaboration in our community, as well as equitable  distribution of resources, opportunities and access to inclusive spaces for our community members globally.
 Communications Manager - Omar Khan, Regional Consultant for Southern Africa - Angelique van Rensburg, Deputy Director of Instructor Training - Kelly Barnes and our incoming Curriculum Community Developer all sit on this team.
 Kari L. Jordan served in this team in 2019 and 2020.
 Chris Erdmann and Tracy Teal also served in this team in 2019.
 Some of the projects the Community Development Team has embarked on since January 2019 include: setting up the Community Facilitators Program in The Carpentries, developing and implementing a communications strategy for The Carpentries, updating our Code of Conduct documentation with the Code of Conduct Committee, The Carpentries Values Project, The Carpentries Tagathon, The Carpentries Gratitudes project among others.
 You can find more details about their quarterly project work below.